fideuardo/pyAPITemp/AI_NOTES.md

 ## 5. Next Steps
 - Capture the demo video (RQ-VID-01) and stress-test evidence (RQ-ROB-01).
-- Continue logging significant AI interactions, particularly when adjusting driver core or user-space interfaces.
+- Continue logging significant AI interactions, particularly when adjusting driver core or user-space interfaces, and link future datasets/screenshots directly in this log for fast auditing.